Space for Tech to Grow

 Because the Master Lessee is contributing the upfront capital work, landlords will be expected to offer the Master Lessee rents which are modestly below market to help the Master Lessee amortize capital costs.
 The Master Lessee would sign a standard 10-year gross lease with the building landlord and assume the obligation (and risk) of finding a new subtenant if the current subtenant vacates the premises prior to expiration of the Master Lease.
 The Master Lessee would also provide the Landlord with credit and coverage of turnover costs (vacancy and refurbishment) in addition to upfront capital contributions.
 The Master Lease would set the terms of the subtenant lease, and subtenants would have to commit to the pre-negotiated terms established by the Master Lease.
 The Master Lessee would identify and pre-qualify a pool of potential tech subtenants through marketing and outreach.
 When a space becomes available, the Master Lessee would market the space to its pool and identify an interested subtenant.
 The subtenant would then sign the pre-negotiated term sheet, and pay an administrative fee, equivalent to one month’s rent, to the Master Lessee.
 This administrative fee would help cover the Master Lessee’s administration and programing costs as well as the rents owed to the Landlord during periods of vacancy.
 The subtenant would pay the Master Lessee market rents in return for a “plug-and-play white box” and the ability to terminate the lease early with no penalty.

 Status Update: Backed by funding from the City of New York, the Downtown Brooklyn Partnership (DBP) is moving forward to build out and lease approximately 10,000 square feet on or near the Fulton Mall.
-Occupancy is expected to occur by Spring 2014.

 Target Strategic Sites